carmelosammarco/tool4NC/README.md

 ```
-from tool4nc import concatnc,plotintime
+from tool4nc import concatnc, plotintime

 Input_DIR = 'the/directory/where/you/store/the/daily/file'
 Out_DIR = 'the/directory/you/want/to/output/the/results'
 Variable_name = "name-variable-to-investigate"
-frame_for_second = 9  #number expressing the velocity of the animation or number di frame for each second
+frame_for_second = 9

 concatnc (Input_DIR) #it will generate the concatenated.nc file

-plotintime ("path_to/concatenated.nc",Variable_name,Out_DIR,frame_for_second) #This function produces both an animated .gif and an .mp4 video
+plotintime ("path_to/concatenated.nc", Variable_name, Out_DIR, frame_for_second) #This function produces both an animated .gif and an .mp4 video

 ```